dchung007/Hoopa/README.md

 ### Creating, viewing and deleting Answers
 All logged-in users can post their own answers on any question.
 They can also delete only their own answers.

+## Future features to implement
+- Comment on a specific answer
+- Update answers
+- Add images to questions

 ## Challenges Faced
 There were many obstacles I faced, at every stage of the process.
 I had issues with establishing valid model and migration associations, and had to revise them numerous times whenever I decided to make changes to the data I wanted our website to have.
 The association were difficult at times because simple foreign key mistakes or an extra character here or there could throw everything off.
 I had to drop the database, rerun all migrations and seeder files, to solve this issue, as well as update the associations to have the correct foreign keys.
 I also ran into many 404 errors when setting up my two full CRUD features.
 There were multiple times when my state would not hydrate when I either submitted a form or wanted to load questions/answers.
 It would only hydrate once I refreshed the page.
 My initial solution was to simply rehydrate the state manually by disptaching another action.
 However, upon further review and debugging, I solved this by following the flow of data in Redux.
 I realized that the reason why my redux state was not updating dynamically was because I was actually passing in the wrong information to the particular thunk (update/create operation) in my react component.
 As a result, the state was not updating as it should have been.
 I had to pass in the whole instance of either particular answer/question that I wanted to delete/update.